Second stimulus checks? Direct payments should be automatic and ongoing, say 156 top economists

 “Direct cash payments are an essential tool that will boost economic security, drive consumer spending, hasten the recovery, and promote certainty at all levels of government and the economy—for as long as necessary,” the economists wrote.

-The letter is a master class in subtly explaining basic economic concepts (in just 1 page!), to a Congress that is composed of roughly 99% non-economists.
+The letter is a master class in subtly explaining basic economic concepts (in just one page!), to a Congress that is composed of roughly 99% noneconomists.

 They gently refute a common refrain among Republicans in Congress: that Americans returning to work will repair the economy.
 The economists write that “consumer spending accounts for about two-thirds of the GDP so reviving the economy will require sustained efforts to strengthen it.
 Even after businesses start to reopen and jobs begin to come back, there will be significant economic fallout, and demand will continue to lag if people don’t have money to spend.”